 Finding the best New York Attraction Pass for you may seem like the most difficult part of planning your trip - but it doesn’t have to be.
-In this article we will present all the...
+In this article, you learn everything about the...

 Details about each Statue of Liberty Cruise

 1. Circle Line: Liberty Cruise

 If you were interested in taking a cruise around Manhattan anyway, then you may as well go for the Liberty Cruise by Circle Line.
 It departs in Midtown Manhattan and then slowly makes its way along the skyline to the Southern tip of Manhattan.
 It’ll not only pass the Statue of Liberty but also stop there to provide you with the best photo opportunity.
 Especially in the summer, this cruise is an amazing experience.
 In the winter, or when the weather isn’t in your favor, it’s also great, because you can stay inside and cruise by the Statue of Liberty without getting wet.
 There’s a WiFi and most importantly a tour guide to provide you will all relevant facts and stories during the 60-minute ride.